 On a physiological level Classical Sun Salutations, with so many forward bends and backbends (remember the initial intention of bowing in reverence and adoration) stretch the front and back of the body efficiently and effectively.

 Psychologically, Classical Sun Salutations (when done exactly the same for 6-12 or more repetitions) quiet the chatter of the mind by lulling it with repetitive movements infused with breath.

 On a spiritual level Classical Sun Salutations infuse the practitioner with so much love, adoration and gratitude.
 Especially the ones with Anjaneyasana, a pose of devotion named after the little boy Anjaneeya (later Hanuman) who so loved the sun because he thought it was a giant version of his favorite fruit – a juicy sweet mango!
 This gratitude, which may begin as simply for the sun itself, always transforms into gratitude for so much more.

 Due to the fact that Classical Sun Salutations really only work the practitioner’s body in the sagittal plane of flexion and extension it is imperative to add asanas that work in the coronal plane of adduction and abduction as well as ones that work in the transverse plane of rotation.
 Modern day Vinyasa Flow practitioners know this fact very well and continuously find new ways to explore all three planes.
-By adding so many playful and creative movements to the strict set sequences that require so much forward bending and back bending, modern Vinyasa Flow practitioners twist, bend, thread, weave, cascade and flip their way into whole body integration, radiant health and profound inner peace.
+By adding playful and creative movements to the strict set sequences that require so much forward bending and back bending, modern Vinyasa Flow practitioners twist, bend, thread, weave, cascade and flip their way into whole body integration!

 “Even after all this time the sun never says to the Earth “You owe me.”
 Look what happens with a love like that.
 It lights the whole sky.” – Hafiz.